-EVC offers a variety of educational programs and services to meet the diverse learning needs of our diverse student body.
+As one of the 112 community colleges in California, EVC offers a variety of educational programs and services to meet the diverse learning needs of our diverse student body.
 This broad spectrum of offerings allows us to serve students who are attending college for the very first time, or returning after an extended absence, or specifically seeking training for employment opportunities.
 You will have the opportunity to pursue degree or certificate programs, fulfill your transfer requirements, or obtain first rate technical training.
-EVC is here for you.

-Due to the fiscal crisis at the state level, our appropriations have decreased.
-Despite the substantial reduction in our operational budget, this is still an exciting time at EVC.
-Funds derived from community-supported tax measures are funding renovations and the construction of new buildings.
-These modern facilities will help us to serve you better.
-With better instructional equipment and technology, you will have an enhanced learning experience, and your time at EVC will be more productive and meaningful.
+You will see construction projects on campus, and we apologize for the inconvenience.
+You will be pleased to know that funds derived from community-supported tax measures are funding renovations and the construction of new buildings.
+These modern facilities will help us to serve our students better.
+With better instructional equipment and technology, our students will have an enhanced learning experience, and the time spent at EVC will be more productive and meaningful.

 Our faculty members are well-known for their outstanding teaching and expertise in their fields, and are fully committed to helping you achieve your educational goals.
 We invite you to ask questions, discover knowledge, and make learning fun.
-In doing so, you will learn more about yourself, and be able to fine tune your educational and career goals.
+In doing so, you will learn more about yourself, be able to attain your educational and career goals, and to chart a new direction in your life.

-Our mission has always been to provide a comprehensive, student-centered community college education, and our quiding principles are Equity, Opportunity, and Social Justice.
+Our mission has always been to provide a comprehensive, student-centered community college education, and our guiding principles are Equity, Opportunity, and Social Justice.

-Lao Tzu (604- 531 B.C.) once said that "A journey of a thousand miles begins with a single step."
+Lao Tzu (604-531 B.C.) once said that "A journey of a thousand miles begins with a single step."
+We want your journey to be successful, and beginning your journey at EVC is the right choice.